Ashwinshukla02/Localstreaming/README.md

-# 🎥 Katyayan Video Streaming Website
+# 🎥 Local streaming Website

 This is a simple *video streaming web application* built using *AWS Free Tier services.
-It allows students of **Katyayan Classes* to watch educational videos using a secure and scalable delivery system powered by Amazon Web Services.
+It allows students  to watch educational videos using a secure and scalable delivery system powered by Amazon Web Services.

 > (This CloudFront URL is mapped to an S3 bucket storing the video file.)